Tattoo Removal Procedure from the World's #1 Supplier of Laser and Intense Pulsed Light Epilation Systems!

 What colors can be removed?

-• Black ink absorbs all wavelengths of light and responds very well to diode laser treatments.
+• Black ink absorbs all wavelengths of light and responds very well to diode laser and pulsed light treatments.

-• Green and Blue ink absorbs 670-890nm light best and responds very well to diode laser treatments.
+• Green and Blue ink absorbs 670-890nm light best and responds very well to diode laser and IPL treatments.

-• Red, Orange, and Purple inks absorb 500-700nm light best and will only show marginal improvement with diode laser treatments.
+• Red, Orange, and Purple inks absorb 500-700nm light best and will only show marginal improvement with diode laser treatments but respond well to IPL.

 • Turquoise responds variably, depending on the pigments in the ink.

-• Yellow tends to reflect light and does not respond well to diode laser treatments.
+• Yellow tends to reflect light and does not respond well to diode laser treatments but does respond to IPL.

 Important Considerations for Safe Laser Treatment